verana-labs/verifiable-trust-vpr-spec/spec.md

 Any account registered in the VPR can add a DID to the DID Directory.

-This directory is intended to be **crawled by indexers**, which resolve the listed DIDs, identify associated [[ref: Verifiable Services]], and index them.
+This directory is intended to be **crawled by indexers**, which resolve the listed DIDs, identify associated [[ref: verifiable services]], and index them.

 Indexers may expose this data through APIs for querying the indexed services or use it to build a **Verifiable Service search engine**.